K-Cully/SticKart/README.md

 Notes:

-1. The installer can be found in the Installer directory.
-2. Information on how I implemented some of the system can be found in the Documents\Journal.docx file.
+1. Information on how I implemented some of the system can be found in the Documents\Journal.docx file.
-3. The installer will install the EN-US, EN-UK and EN-IE kinect language packs but if you install any other EN-?? language pack the one appropriate to your system's region will be chosen automatically.
+2. The installer will install the EN-US, EN-UK and EN-IE kinect language packs but if you install any other EN-?? language pack the one appropriate to your system's region will be chosen automatically.
-4. I have not copied any of the web service components to this repository (just in case you were looking for them).
+3. I have not copied any of the web service components to this repository (just in case you were looking for them).
 5. The game has not been tested on a machine without a graphics card so I don't know how it will perform on such.